JeremyDsilva/Food-for-Charity/README.md

 The <b>Donee</b>, an individual or organization, can request for donated food.
 Once they have selected a food item to order, they must specify the quantity and the time of pickup.
 There are limits to the amount of food they can order in a given time interval.
 The quantity they can request is based on the number of members they have registered with.
 A donee can rate or file a complaint against the donor based on their interaction.
 Donees can exist in three states: Initial, Active or Suspended.
 Donees who register with the platform are in the Initial state awaiting approval from the broker.
 Only donees in the Active state can make food request.
 Donees in the Suspended state cannot access the app.
 </p>
 <p>
 The <b>Broker</b> manages the system.
 Brokers can view all user profiles, requests, and donated food.
-The broker can update donor anddonee statuses and can resolve complaints.
+The broker can update donor and donee statuses and can resolve complaints.
 </p>

 ## How To Run

-<b>This project is still under development</b>
+<b>This project is under development</b>

 Clone this repository.
 Make sure you are using JDK 13 and Maven 4.0